gbmhunter/blog/content/electronics/components/connectors/_index.md

 {{< img src="tc2050-idc-nl-pogo-pin-connector-photo.png" width="562px" caption="Photo of the TC2050-IDC-NL connector by Tag-Connect."  >}}

 They sell legged and no-legged versions.
 The legged versions have retainers (legs) which clip the connector to the PCB and are designed for a more persistant, hands-free connection.
 The no-legged versions have no retainers (legs), and a smaller footprint.
-You have to physically hold the connector against the board while using and are designed for a quick, non-persistant connection.
+You have to physically hold the connector against the board while using and are designed for a quick, non-persistent connection.

 {{< img src="tc2050-idc-nl-pogo-pin-connector-pcb-footprint.png" width="806px" caption="The recommended PCB footprint for accepting the TC2050-IDC-NL connector by Tag-Connect." >}}

 ## Circular Connectors

-## DIN Connectors
+### DIN Connectors

 The DIN connector was originally developed by the German National Standards Organisation.
 The known standards are: